 Java fern is compatible with a huge variety of fish.
 It is hardy and tough which makes it difficult for herbivorous (nippy) fishes to feed on them.
 This aquarium plant will thrive with most tropical fish as very few seem to bother it.
 For example, Java fern can withstand aggression from Cichlids, Oscar, Goldfish species that normally eat aquatic plants.
-They find Java fern to be unappetising due to their hard leaves, which do not taste so good.
+They find Java fern to be unappetizing due to their hard leaves, which do not taste so good.

 Also, it is compatible with small fish and fry.
-Java fern forms dense bushy mats which serves as a hideout for smaller fish or fry trying to escape being eaten by the adults.
+Java fern forms dense bushy mats which serve as a hideout for smaller fish or fry trying to escape being eaten by the adults.
 However, you should avoid pairing them with large species of crayfish as they are known to destroy the plant.

 Java fern is also one of the best plants for shrimp tanks and snails.
 You can read more about it in my article “Top 5 Plants for Your Shrimp Tank”.